hsivonen/encoding_rs_compat/README.md

 * The bugs in the converters and the spec snapshot they implement are those of encoding_rs.

-* HZ, ISO-8859-1 as an encoding distinct from windows-1252 and the error encoding are not supported.
+* ISO-8859-1 as an encoding distinct from windows-1252, HZ, and the error encoding are not supported.

 * Attempting to encode to UTF-16LE or UTF-16BE panics.